Exercise is an integral part of a healthy lifestyle, especially as we age. Here, we discuss strength training and its benefits.

 The first area where seniors should consider implementing strength training is the legs.
-Undoubtedly your greatest asset for mobility, your legs, should be a major focus area when it comes to weight training.
-Luckily, there are plenty of weight training exercises that seniors may perform with or without weights, either in the comfort of your home or at a local gym.
+As your greatest asset for mobility, your legs should be a major focus area when it comes to weight training.
+Luckily, there are plenty of weight training exercises that seniors may perform with or without weights.
+You can perform these exercises in the comfort of your home or at a local gym.

 Next, let’s talk about your arms.
 Your arms are made up of many muscle groups, including your biceps, triceps and shoulders.
 There are many different ways of exercising each of these muscle groups, but all are equally important in helping you maintain upper-body strength and mobility.
 Luckily, there are many easy upper body exercises you can do to maintain strength.

 Our arms are a very intricate part of our body.
-They have many joints, tendons and muscles that are crucial for everyday functionality.
-Weight training for seniors should include any exercise that helps strengthen your arms, whether it be bicep curls, arm raises or rows, there are plenty of exercises to work your arms.
+They have many joints, tendons, and muscles that are important for everyday functionality.
+Weight training for seniors should include any exercise that helps strengthen your arms, whether it be bicep curls, arm raises, or rows, there are plenty of exercises to work your arms.

 Lastly, back and hip weight training is another staple for seniors.
 When it comes to mobility, few areas equal in importance to the way that your hips and back do.
-The good thing is that many leg and arm exercises work your back to some degree, while your hips require an exercise that is a bit more focused.
+Many leg and arm exercises work your back to some degree.
+However, your hips require an exercise that is a bit more focused.